imxrt-rs/imxrt-dcd/imxrt-dcd/README.md

 [![Crates.io](https://img.shields.io/crates/v/imxrt-dcd)](https://crates.io/crates/imxrt-dcd)
 [![docs.rs](https://img.shields.io/docsrs/imxrt-dcd)](https://docs.rs/imxrt-dcd)

 The i.MX RT1050/1060 series of MCUs feature a ROM bootloader.
-As a part of the boot process, it reads a section in the firmware image to perform simple initialization of peripheral registers, e.g. to set up external memory controllers.
-This section is the Device Configuration Data (DCD).
+As a part of the boot process, it interprets the Device Configuration Data (DCD) section in the firmware image to perform limited initialization and validation of peripheral registers, e.g. to set up external memory controllers, before any ARM instructions from the firmware image is run.

 This crate allows you to generate a DCD binary (byte array) from its semantic description.
 This is useful e.g. in a `build.rs` script to generate a static variable to be linked to the firmware image.
+(Shameless plug: See [static-include-bytes](https://crates.io/crates/static-include-bytes).)

-# What does DCD do?
+# What does the DCD do exactly?

-Reference: i.MX RT1060 Reference Manual, §9.7.2 .
+Reference: i.MX RT1060 Reference Manual (rev. 3), §9.7.2 .

 The DCD section in the firmware image is a serialized byte array of one or more commands: